01-edu/public/subjects/listforeachif.en.md

   - `f` is a functions that is applied to the node.

-  - `comp` is a predicate (a function that returns true or false) and will be use to determine if the function `f` would be applied to the node.
+  - `` is a predicate (a function that returns true or false) and will be use to determine if the function `f` would be applied to the node.

 - The function given as argument must have a pointer as argument: `*NodeL`.